 Tropes associated with Chinnen:

-- Nun Too Holy: In-Name-Only.
-He eats meats, boozes off, hang around with women and the only reason why he's a monk is just to learn Shaolin Kung-Fu, and that's it.
+- Nun Too Holy: In Name Only.
+He eats meats, gets drunk off of booze, hang around with women and the only reason why he's a monk is just to learn Shaolin Kung-Fu, and that's it.

 - Spell My Name with an "S": Is it Chinnen or Thin Nen?